Additional forms of glaucoma surgery

 The newer operations to be considered are the FDA-approved procedures that all share the feature that they work by trying to get the aqueous humor out of the eye better to lower eye pressure.
 A term that has been applied to some of these is minimally invasive glaucoma surgery (MIGS).
 All require at least one or more incisions in the eye and some include the permanent implantation of artificial devices in the eye.
 As yet, the consensus of many experts is that one or more of these procedures will find a place to treat milder glaucoma with surgery when only a modest lowering of eye pressure is needed.
 Some have been compared to cataract surgery’s eye pressure lowering in trials where some eyes get the cataract surgery alone and some eyes get the new procedure and cataract surgery.
 None has been compared head to head with each other, nor to trabeculectomy, for example.

-A final type of newer surgery involves placement of a tube-like device into the front chamber of the eye and leading aqueous humor to exit under the conjunctiva (XEN).
-The FDA approved XEN for use in the US and it was marketed in 2017.
-The most common method now being used to implant the device is to open the conjunctiva (similarly to trabeculectomy), and use a needle inserter to place it in the anterior eye chamber, tucking the other end back under the conjunctiva where aqueous would exit, forming a bleb.
-In general, the bleb is less visible than that after trabeculectomy.
-The procedure thus far does not require an iris opening to be made, but the entry into the eye is similar to trabeculectomy otherwise.
-There has been no direct comparison trial to trabeculectomy, in terms of pressure success.
-The device is made of porcine gelatin, so if you have religious beliefs that restrict you from having medical devices that are derived from pigs implanted in your body, you should have a conversation with your religious leader.
-It is presumed to have a lower rate of long-term infection, but no long-term data exist.
-Unlike trabeculectomy or tube-shunts, the pressure cannot be adjusted in the early postoperative period, as there are no adjustable sutures.
+A final type of newer surgery involves placement of a tube-like device into the front chamber of the eye and leading aqueous humor to exit under the conjunctiva (XEN and PreserFlo MicroShunt).
+They differ from the tube-shunt because they don’t have a reservoir to accept the aqueous, so they often have a bleb, like trabeculectomy.
+Both devices require opening the conjunctiva and making an opening into the eye, though typically no iris hole is made.
+In a direct, randomized comparison trial of MicroShunt to trabeculectomy, the success rate of trabeculectomy was better.
+The XEN device is made of porcine gelatin, so if you have religious beliefs that restrict you from having medical devices that are derived from pigs implanted in your body, you should have a conversation with your religious leader.
+Unlike trabeculectomy, the pressure with XEN or MicroShunt cannot be adjusted in the early postoperative period, as there are no adjustable sutures.
+When the pressure is not controlled adequately, reoperations called needling are done, sometimes more than once to improve the chance of success with the two procedures.

 If you would like to support the cost of providing and maintaining this book with a charitable donation of any size, please click here.